7 Things To Skip When You’re Disinfecting Your Home

 Things You Shouldn’t Disinfect

-Because of the pandemic, I’m sure many of us have done more disinfecting over the past couple of years than we ever used to.
+Ever since the pandemic, I’m sure many of us have done more disinfecting than we ever used to.
 Personally, my door knobs, light switches, countertops, and faucet handles have never been more consistently germ-free!

 While it’s important to remain vigilant about keeping our homes and possessions clean, pulling out a disinfecting spray or using a disinfecting wipe isn’t always the right call.
 (Speaking of which… if you missed my post on the difference between cleaning and disinfecting, you can check that out here!)